google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

       ],
     };

-The `DefinePlugin` replaces all occurrences of a specified variable with a specific value.
+Both the `optimization.nodeEnv` option and the `DefinePlugin` work the same way – the replace all occurrences of `process.env.NODE_ENV` with the specified value.
 With the config from above:

 <ol>
 <li>

-The <code>DefinePlugin</code> will replace all occurrences of <code>process.env.NODE_ENV</code> with
+Webpack will replace all occurrences of <code>process.env.NODE_ENV</code> with
 <code>"production"</code>:

 <pre class="prettyprint">